 Van Wijerden was ‘unstoppable’ with his camera, he captures the homes of students, and they give a gritty and vivid picture of what a fine art student’s home looked like in the 1980s.
 In some of the photographs it becomes clear that some students that he met during his studies roughed it in simple make shift tents or squatting.

 The images show a group of students that were politically motivated, and conscious of the effects of the rationalisation of arts education on their own educations.
 Van Wijerden attended several different marches and protests, either as an observer or as an active participant.
-In the images that will be on show images on show there are marches for the Campaign for Nuclear Disarmament, and a selection of students protesting cuts that were being imposed on Coventry Polytechnic.
+In the images that will be on show images on show there are marches for the Campaign for Nuclear Disarmament, and a selection of students protesting cuts that were being imposed on the Lanchester Polytechnic.